zubi9/Fine-Tuned-LLM-Based-Chatbot/README.md

-# LLM Operations
+# Fine-Tuned LLM-Based Chatbot

-LLM Operation System is a comprehensive platform designed for leveraging Large Language Models (LLMs) for various natural language processing tasks.
-This README provides an overview of the key components and functionalities of the system.
+Vertex AI Studio is a comprehensive platform designed for leveraging Large Language Models (LLMs) for various natural language processing tasks.
+This repository consist of a chatbot using fined tuned large language model known as PaLM 2.

 ## Features

-1. **Data Acquisition and Preprocessing**: Utilize Google's open-source dataset of Stack Overflow Q&A data.
+1. **Data Acquisition and Preprocessing**: Utilize Google's open-source dataset of Stack Overflow python Q&A data.
 Preprocess the data using BigQuery to handle large datasets efficiently.

 2. **Model Fine-Tuning**: Fine-tune the Palm 2.0 model with the preprocessed Stack Overflow data.
 This step enhances the model's ability to understand and generate contextually relevant responses to user queries.